TotalMiner/totalminer.github.io/cs/terrain_opt.md

 Build and run your mod.
 You should immediately notice a dramatic increase in terrain generation speed.

-All chunks above height 224 can be flagged as AllAir because we do not generate any voxels for them.
+All chunks above height 224 can be flagged as `IsAllAir` because we do not generate any voxels for them.

 At the bottom of the `GenerateChunk()` method insert:
 ```cs
 chunk.SetChunkFlag(ChunkFlags.ChunkIsAllAir);
 ```

-We also need to ensure there is a `return` statement directly afher the `((MapChunk)chunk).DownNeighbour().SetChunkFlag(ChunkFlags.LightDirty);` call so that we don't set IsAllAir for chunks that have voxels.
+We also need to ensure there is a `return` statement directly after the `((MapChunk)chunk).DownNeighbour().SetChunkFlag(ChunkFlags.LightDirty)` call so that we don't set `IsAllAir` for chunks that actually have voxels.

 The full method should look like this:
 ```cs